Parent Pay Parent Pay Search this website Open Mobile menu

 • Understand the need for secondary storage

-• Understand the advantages and disadvantages of different storage devices and storage media relating to these characteristics:
+• Understand the advantages and disadvantages of different storage components relating to these characteristics

 Boolean Logic + Searching Algorithms

-• For both searching algorithms
+• For both searching algorithms:

 Year 9